awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

    CloudFront-Key-Pair-Id=active CloudFront key pair Id for the key pair that you are using to generate the signature
    ```
 **\(Optional\) `Domain`**
-The domain name for the requested object\.
+The domain name for the requested file\.
 If you don't specify a `Domain` attribute, the default value is the domain name in the URL, and it applies only to the specified domain name, not to subdomains\.
 If you specify a `Domain` attribute, it also applies to subdomains\.
 A leading dot in the domain name \(for example, `Domain=.example.com`\) is optional\.
 In addition, if you specify a `Domain` attribute, the domain name in the URL and the value of the `Domain` attribute must match\.
 You can specify the domain name that CloudFront assigned to your distribution, for example, d111111abcdef8\.cloudfront\.net, but you can't specify \*\.cloudfront\.net for the domain name\.
 If you want to use an alternate domain name such as example\.com in URLs, you must add the alternate domain name to your distribution regardless of whether you specify the `Domain` attribute\.
 For more information, see [Alternate Domain Names \(CNAMEs\)](distribution-web-values-specify.md#DownloadDistValuesCNAME) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
 **\(Optional\) `Path`**
-The path for the requested object\.
+The path for the requested file\.
 If you don't specify a `Path` attribute, the default value is the path in the URL\.
 **`Secure`**
 Requires that the viewer encrypt cookies before sending a request\.
 We recommend that you send the `Set-Cookie` header over an HTTPS connection to ensure that the cookie attributes are protected from man\-in\-the\-middle attacks\.
 **`HttpOnly`**
 Requires that the viewer send the cookie only in HTTP or HTTPS requests\.
 **`CloudFront-Policy`**
 Your policy statement in JSON format, with white space removed, then base64 encoded\.
 For more information, see [Creating a Signature for a Signed Cookie That Uses a Custom Policy](#private-content-custom-policy-signature-cookies)\.
-The policy statement controls the access that a signed cookie grants to a user: the objects that the user can access, an expiration date and time, an optional date and time that the URL becomes valid, and an optional IP address or range of IP addresses that are allowed to access the object\.
+The policy statement controls the access that a signed cookie grants to a user: the files that the user can access, an expiration date and time, an optional date and time that the URL becomes valid, and an optional IP address or range of IP addresses that are allowed to access the file\.
 **`CloudFront-Signature`**
 A hashed, signed, and base64\-encoded version of the JSON policy statement\.
 For more information, see [Creating a Signature for a Signed Cookie That Uses a Custom Policy](#private-content-custom-policy-signature-cookies)\.
 **`CloudFront-Key-Pair-Id`**